 Afloat’s fishery seemed huge, centered at the confluence of the Tomo and Gavilan rivers and including over 20 private lakes (oxbows and lagoons that are cut off from the main river).
 There are miles and miles of productive water up and down the Tomo and up the Gavilan.
 We only fished two of the private lakes but the fishing was as good or better than the river.
 We could have fished those lakes every day without hitting all of them, without making a cast in the main river or its lagoons.
 With so much water and a short, three month fishing season, fishing pressure is the last of our concerns.

 The fishing was even better than we hoped.
 Lots of fish.
 Lots of big fish.
 Lots of doubles.
 A surprising number of sight casting scenarios.
 Some action on poppers.
 The fishing was pretty steady all day long almost every day, with some flurries of fast action but few extended slow periods.
 The average size fish was a lot bigger than at many other peacock bass fisheries, where butterfly peacocks (a different species that are generally about 3 lbs) often far outnumber the much larger Temensis, dragging down the average size.
-At Afloat, however, at least half of the fish are Temensis that average close to 10 lbs, with plenty in the teens and more than a few over 20 lbs.
+At Afloat, however, about half of the fish are Temensis that average close to 10 lbs, with plenty in the teens and more than a few over 20 lbs.

 The fish will test your mettle, and the fishing style does as well.
 Casting a 9 or 10 weight all day with a huge fly and intermediate or sinking line is a recipe for sore muscles, joints, and blisters.
 A lot of that physical stress can be avoided, however, by using a fly line and rod paired together for ease of casting big flies.
 Your favorite 9 or 10 weight rod/line combo for saltwater flats may perform miserably in peacock bass lagoons.
 Rods should have a stout butt section, but a flexible tip.
 Extreme weight forward tapers on fly lines help to carry and turn over the big flies.
 Matching rod/line/fly in this way cuts down on the number of false casts and takes less effort overall, which adds up over the course of a week and thousands of casts later.
-Gloves or stripping guards are a must, not only for when the big one hammers the fly and takes off, but also simply for stripping big streamers or poppers aggressively, cast after cast.
+Gloves or stripping guards are a must, not only for when the big one hammers the fly and takes off, but also simply for stripping big streamers or poppers aggressively, cast after cast, day after day.

 Peacocks often school, either congregating around preferred structure or hunting as a team.
 Because of that, a hooked fish is usually trailed by other fish, offering the second angler an easy opportunity and accounting for a lot of double hookups.
 In fact, most of the biggest fish tend to hunt in pairs and we often had back-to-back hookups on the big boys.
 At one point I was hooked up to a 2.5 lb butterfly and a huge fish chased it all the way to the boat, smashing it over and over again trying to eat it!
 I have no idea how much that fish weighed, but I know it takes a heckuva bass to eat a 2.5 lber.